 Rick Heller facilitates the Humanist Mindfulness Group, which is sponsored by the Humanist Community at Harvard University.
 His writing has appeared in Buddhadharma, Free Inquiry, UUWorld, Tikkun, the Boston Globe, and Lowell Sun.
 He is the creator of Seeing the Roses, which presents videos showing how mindfulness can help us deal with behaviors that drive climate change.

-Truman A. Smith is host of a local Portland Oregon cable TV show called That’s so Chratheist that promotes Christian/atheist dialogue on science/religion topics.
+Bernie Dehler is host of a local Portland Oregon cable TV show called That’s so Chratheist that promotes Christian/atheist dialogue on science/religion topics.
 His shows are also posted on his YouTube Channel.
-He is an organizer for the Spiritual Naturalist Society chapter in Portland Oregon.
+He is an organizer for The Center for Philosophical Naturalism, a chapter of the Society in Portland, Oregon.
 He is also a certified Humanist Minister, and occasionally writes for the Examiner.